xianghuiluo/TechnicalNotes/articles/tensorflow.md

-# Tensorflow GPU Installation on Ubuntu
+# TensorFlow GPU Installation on Ubuntu

 While installing TensorFlow in a conda environment is easy as in [Install TensorFlow with pip](https://www.tensorflow.org/install/pip), a system-wide installation is much more involved.